blabla1337/skf-flask/skf/markdown/knowledge_base/mobile/2042-knowledge_base--Data_encryption_on_the_network--.md

 ## Description:

-Data Encryption on the Network
+Data encryption on the network

 MSTG-NETWORK-1: Data is encrypted on the network using TLS.
 The secure channel is used consistently throughout the app.